Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Pros

-- Flexible Policies: Policyholders can choose between term, whole, and universal life insurance, whichever fits their financial needs.
+- Flexible Policies: Policyholders can choose between term and whole life insurance, whichever fits their financial needs.

 Cons